sashs/Ropper/README.md

 Install [Keystone](http://www.keystone-engine.org):

-    You will find the command here, if keystone is released.
+    You will find the command here, as soon as keystone is released.

 Install [filebytes](https://github.com/sashs/filebytes) with PyPi: